-In 1992 the Saba University School of Medicine was established as a joint project between the island government and a group of medical educators from the United States.
-The Saba University School of Medicine continues to have a large presence on Saba to this day.
+In 1992 the Saba University School of Medicine opened as a joint project between the island government and a group of medical educators from the United States.
+The Saba University School of Medicine continues to have a large presence on Saba.

-Today Saba is known as an ecotourism site with stunning hiking, diving and bird watching, and for the not-so-physically-inclined, wonderful hammock-lounging.
+Today, Saba is known as an ecotourism site with stunning hiking, diving, and bird watching, and for the not-so-physically-inclined, wonderful hammock-lounging.
 Several island-based dive operations take advantage of the Saba National Marine Park.
-The Marine Park surrounds the entire island and extends down to 60 meters in depth.
-It contains lava tunnels, hot springs, spur and groove formations and sheer wall dives as well as an abundance of marine life.
+The Marine Park surrounds the entire island and extends down to 60 meters.
+It contains lava tunnels, hot springs, spur, and groove formations, and sheer wall dives as well as an abundance of marine life.
 Check out the reef picture, taken by past Saba residents Tom and Lynn Franzson.

 If you are on Saba, be sure to pick up a copy of Saba Lore, Tales from my Grandmother’s Pipe by Will Johnson (1989.)
 And for a look at Saba in the early 20th Century, take a look at this “documentary” that was produced in 1937: